knnku/tweeter/README.md

 # Tweeter Project

 This single page application (SPA) project is a simple, Twitter clone which allows "users" to post tweets up to 140 characters.
-Emphasizing the front-end build using jQuery, AJAX and some vanilla JS to implement asynchronous requests to post, get tweets, responsive design features and perform animations at a smaller scale.
+Emphasizing on the front-end build using jQuery, AJAX and some vanilla JS to implement asynchronous requests to post, get tweets, responsive design features and perform animations at a smaller scale.

 ## Build and run